-Vehicle damage (or lack of it) is not always an indication of proper supplemental side air bag and curtain air bag operation.
+Vehicle damage (or lack of it) is not always an indication of proper supplemental side air bag and curtain side-impact air bag operation.

-When the supplemental side air bag and curtain air bags inflate, a fairly loud noise may be heard. followed by release of smoke.
+When the supplemental side air bag and curtain side-impact air bag inflate, a fairly loud noise may be heard, followed by release of smoke.
 This smoke is not harmful and does not indicate a fire.
 Care should be taken not to inhale it, as it may cause irritation and choking.
 Those with a history of a breathing condition should get fresh air promptly.

 Supplemental side air bags, along with the use of seat belts, help to cushion the impact force on the chest of the front occupants.
-Curtain sideimpact and rollover air bags help to cushion the impact force to the head of occupants in the front and rear outboard seating positions in all rows.
+Curtain sideimpact air bags help to cushion the impact force to the head of occupants in the front and rear outboard seating positions.
 They can help save lives and reduce serious injuries.
-However, an inflating side air bag, or curtain air bag may cause abrasions or other injuries.
+However, an inflating side air bag and curtain side-impact air bag may cause abrasions or other injuries.
+Supplemental side air bags and curtain sideimpact air bags do not provide restraint to the lower body.

 The seat belts should be correctly worn and the driver and passenger seated upright as far as practical away from the supplemental side air bag.
 Rear seat passengers should be seated as far away as practical from the door finishers and side roof rails.
-The side air bags and curtain air bag inflate quickly in order to help protect the occupants.
-Because of this, the force of the side air bag and curtain air bag inflating can increase the risk of injury if the occupant is too close to, or is against, these air bag modules during inflation.
-The side air bag and curtain air bag will deflate after the collision is over.
+The side air bags and curtain side-impact air bag inflate quickly in order to help protect the front and rear outboard occupants.
+Because of this, the force of the side air bag and curtain side-impact air bag inflating can increase the risk of injury if the occupant is too close to, or is against, these air bag modules during inflation.
+The side air bag and curtain side-impact air bag will deflate quickly after the collision is over.

-The supplemental side air bags and curtain side-impact and rollover air bags operate only when the ignition switch is in the ON or START positions.
+The supplemental side air bags and curtain side-impact air bags operate only when the ignition switch is in the ON or START positions.